Masters (snooker): 1984–2003

 From 1984 onwards the top 16 players in the world rankings were automatically invited to the tournament.
 In 1984, Kirk Stevens became the first player to make a maximum break at the event against Jimmy White in the semi-final.
 In 1988, Mike Hallett became the first and to date only player to be whitewashed in a Masters final, losing 0–9 to Steve Davis.
 Stephen Hendry maintained an unbeaten record in the event, a run which included five successive championship victories, from his first appearance in 1989 until his defeat by Alan McManus in a final-frame decider in the 1994 final.
-Hallett reached his second final in four years in 1991, but lost 8–9 against Hendry, despite leading 7–0 and 8–2.
-This defeat effectively ended Hallett's days as a major force in the game.
+Hallett reached his second final in four years in 1991, but lost 8–9 against Hendry.

 In 1990 the sponsors introduced two wild-cards, granted by the game's governing body at their discretion, who would play wild-card matches against the players seeded 15th and 16th for a place in the first round of the tournament.
 The Benson & Hedges Championship was introduced for the 1991 tournament; the winner was granted one of the two wild-card places at that season's Masters tournament, while the other wild-card place continued to be granted by the governing body.

 In the 1997 final, Steve Davis defeated Ronnie O'Sullivan in a match disrupted by a streaker.
 Davis came back from 4–8 down to win the remaining six frames in a row, clinching the final at 10–8.
 The 1998 final went down to a re-spotted black in the deciding frame; Mark Williams defeated Stephen Hendry 10–9 after having trailed 6–9.
 In the 2000 final, Ken Doherty missed the final black in a 147 attempt, the first time this had happened in competition.
 Doherty eventually lost to Matthew Stevens.